-Khloe Kardashian’s Best Friend, Malika Haqq Announces Surprise Pregnancy, Instagram Goes Wild
+Khloe Kardashian’s Best Friend, Malika Haqq, Announces Surprise Pregnancy, Instagram Goes Wild

 Plenty more fans appeared to probe Malika, with a few also raising eyebrows over the post being a promotional one.
 Nonetheless, the overall consensus appeared to be both joy and total frenzy.
 Kardashian babies might be plentiful, but an announcement from Malika is definitely a major deal.

-Fans wishing to stay updated on it all should follow Malika’s Instagram.
+Fans wishing to stay updated on it all should follow Malika’s Instagram account.